Should I contribute to a Roth IRA or a Traditional IRA? What's the difference and which is better for me?

 BONUS: If you're 50 or older, you're allowed to make a "$1,000 catch-up contribution" increasing your contribution limit to $6,500.

 Beware of Income Restrictions

 If you're not covered by an employer retirement plan, such as a 401(k), contributions to a Traditional IRA can always be made on a pre-tax basis.
-However, if you are considered to be covered by a workplace retirement plan, then your ability to do a pre-tax contribution is limited based upon your adjusted gross income as follows:
+However, if you are considered to be covered by a workplace retirement plan, then your ability to do a pre-tax contribution is limited based upon your adjusted gross income as follows for 2018: